alanluis/docker-php-mysql/README.md

 # PHP and Nginx Docker Development Environment

 This is a Docker-based development environment for PHP web applications using Nginx as the web server.
-With this setup, you can quickly set up a local development environment for your PHP projects with Nginx as the web server.
+With this setup, you can quickly set up a local development environment for your PHP projects with Nginx as the web server and MySQL as the database server.

 ## Prerequisites